Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## January 2024

+**Group and filter API request and usage data by consumers** : With {{site.konnect_short_name}} Analytics, you can now breakdown API usage data and individual requests by consumers.
+This feature extends the existing support for Applications, providing users with a holistic understanding of all APIs and their consumer base, whether internal or external.

+: In addition, we've streamlined the filtering experience.
+Users can now conveniently input either the name or UUID into the filter dropdown, enhancing the overall usability.

 ## December 2023

 **Konnect in Google Cloud Marketplace**
 : {{site.konnect_saas}} is now available for purchase through the Google Cloud (GCP) Marketplace including public and private offers.
 This allows you to retire your existing GCP Credits through your purchase of {{site.konnect_saas}} and associated product capabilities.

 **Developer-Managed Scopes for Dev Portal**
 : You can now give your customers more control over third-party application permissions using Auth0 DCR developer-managed scopes for Dev Portal.
 Developers can now configure unique scopes and permissions for each Auth0 DCR application they create, allowing them to set more fine-grained permissions for each of their target audiences.
 See [Configure Auth0 for Dynamic Client Registration](/konnect/dev-portal/applications/dynamic-client-registration/auth0/) for details.